Credit Repair Kit For Dummies - Steve Bucci - E-Book

 You can’t get mad at the cosigner for not being understanding or more helpful while you owe him or her money.
 Your cosigner is doing you a huge favor at great personal credit risk!

 Another way to rebuild your credit is to become an authorized user on someone else’s credit card.
 After you’re added to the other person’s account, his or her good credit history flows onto your credit record as a positive account and payment stream, beefing up your record and credit score.
-The person needs to have good credit, though, or his or her bad credit will negatively affect yours.
-We suggest that you decline getting your own card for the account so that only the other person’s charges appear on the account.
-That way, if he or she has a bad memory (as we do), you’re spared monthly calls asking whether this or that charge is yours.
+The person needs to have good credit, though, or his or her bad credit may negatively affect yours.
+I suggest that you decline getting your own card for the account so that only the other person’s charges appear on the account.
+That way, if he or she has a bad memory (as I do), you’re spared monthly calls asking whether this or that charge is yours.
 Although you won’t have access to new credit, your credit score gets a boost.

 Finding sources of free help

 You can do a lot of things on your own, but sometimes having a pro on your side to give you tips helps.
 You can find that help in three main places, and it ranges from inexpensive to free.
-Nonprofit credit counselors, pro bono lawyers, and HUD-approved counseling agencies offer priceless insight, assistance, and advice.
+Nonprofit credit counselors, pro bono lawyers, and HUD-approved counseling agencies offer priceless free insight, assistance, and advice.
 The trick is to know to ask for it.

 Nonprofit credit counselors work with you to set goals, develop a spending plan, and assess your ability to repay your debts.
 They can set up a repayment plan in concert with your lenders to lower your payments and interest rates and get positive information back on your credit reports faster than you could on your own.
-They’re funded by creditors but work for you, and we recommend the good ones highly.
+They’re funded by creditors but work for you, and I recommend the good ones highly.
 Discover where to find the good ones in Chapter 4.

 Lawyers sometime offer free or pro bono help if you can’t afford to pay.
 Chapter 4 includes a list of resources to help you find one in your area.

 A mortgage is a different and sometimes dangerous type of loan.
 The rules for handling a delinquent mortgage are different from those for regular consumer debts, and the penalty for a mistake can be the loss of your home.
-So, we strongly recommend that if you have a mortgage problem, you get professional, HUD-certified help.
+So, I strongly recommend that if you have a mortgage problem, you get professional, HUD-certified help.
 You can find an agency at the HUD website (www.hud.gov).

 Watch out for bad help.
 In a nutshell, if someone approaches you and offers to help for a fee, don’t do it.
 The free resources work well.
 The costly ones too often are just ways to separate you from your money while you’re under stress.